virajp4/virajp4/README.md

-# 💫 About Me:
+# 💫 Hey there 👋:
-Hi there!
-I am Viraj. 👋<br>I'm a Computer Science Engineering major, currently pursuing my Bachelors. 📖<br>I have a keen interest in Data Structures, C++, Python, Web Dev & Artificial Intelligence. 🤖<br>Constantly learning, gaming and working on new projects. 🎮🕹️<br>
+I am Viraj, a Computer Science major, currently pursuing my Bachelors. 📖<br>I have a keen interest in Data Structures, C++, Python, Web Dev & Artificial Intelligence. 🤖<br>Constantly learning, gaming and working on new projects. 🎮🕹️<br>

 ## 🌐 Socials: